 Four Oaks is a very small town located in the state of North Carolina.
 With a population of 2,050 people and two constituent neighborhoods, Four Oaks is the 313th largest community in North Carolina.

 Four Oaks is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Four Oaks is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Four Oaks who work in sales jobs (11.27%), maintenance occupations (11.27%), and office and administrative support (8.00%).
+There are especially a lot of people living in Four Oaks who work in sales jobs (11.04%), maintenance occupations (10.53%), and farm management occupations (7.70%).

-Four Oaks is a very ethnically-diverse town.
+Four Oaks is an extremely ethnically-diverse town.
 The people who call Four Oaks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Four Oaks residents report their race to be White, followed by Black or African-American.
 Four Oaks also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.32% of the town’s residents.
+People of Hispanic or Latino origin account for 27.89% of the town’s residents.
 Important ancestries of people in Four Oaks include Irish, German, British, and Scots-Irish.

 The most common language spoken in Four Oaks is English.
 Other important languages spoken here include Spanish and Vietnamese.